Legal

 4. Managing Cookies

 Browser controls: All major browsers let you block or delete cookies.
-Be aware that blocking the strictly-necessary cookies will break sign-in.
+Be aware that blocking the strictly-necessary session cookie will break sign-in.

 5. Changes

-If we change cookie usage materially, we will update this Notice and the consent banner at least 30 days before the change takes effect.
+If we change cookie usage materially (for example, introducing any analytics cookie), we will update this Notice at least 30 days before the change takes effect and add a consent step where one is required.

 6. Contact